Maro Bonsu-Maro: Club career

 Bonsu-Maro competed in the 2017 OFC Champions League with Puaikura.
 He scored three goals in the Qualifying Stage.
 Later that year he joined Central United of the NRFL Premier.
 The following year he joined another Cook Islands club, Tupapa Maraerenga, and competed in the 2018 OFC Champions League.
 He went on to score a hattrick against Veitongo of Tonga and a brace against Pago Youth of American Samoa.
 He went on to score against Papua New Guinea's Lae City in the Group Stage.
 For the next season he joined Auckland City of the New Zealand Football Championship.
 He remained with the club through the 2021 season when he joined Manukau United of the Cook Islands Round Cup.

 International

-Bonsu-Maro represented the Cook Islands, the country of his mother's birth, at the youth level level.
+Bonsu-Maro represented the Cook Islands, the country of his mother's birth, at the youth level.
 He was part of the squad that competed in the 2013 OFC U-17 Championship in Vanuatu.
 He scored two goals in the team's opening match against Tonga.
 In 2019 he was included in the under-20 squad for the 2016 OFC U-20 Championship but ultimately did not compete.

 In March 2022 Bonsu-Maro was included in the Cook Islands senior squad for 2022 FIFA World Cup qualification.